 3

 The famous poet Hafez (14th century) is buried in Shiraz.
 The Tomb of Hafez or Hafezieh consisting of an open pavilion structure and a columned hall is situated in the Musalla Gardens on the north bank of a seasonal river and house the marble tomb of Hafez.
 The present buildings, built in 1935 and designed by the French architect and archaeologist André Godard, are at the site of previous structures built in 18th century.
-The tomb, its gardens, and the surrounding memorials to other great figures are a focus of tourism in Shiraz.
+Hafez’s tomb in Shiraz, its gardens, and the surrounding memorials to other great figures, have become a popular pilgrimage site, where visitors come to pay homage and seek wisdom through the timeless verses of Hafez.

 4